StuttgarterDotNet/contextual-encoders/README.md

-# contextual-encoders
+# Contextual Encoders

-A library of sklearn compatible contextual categorical variable encoders
+A library of sklearn compatible contextual variable encoders.

+The documentation can be found here.